surajkaruvel/custom-app-oauth-databricks/custom-app-obo-entra/README.md

-# Databricks OAuth - On-Behalf-Of (OBO) Flow with Microsoft Entra ID
+# OAuth 2.0 On-Behalf-Of (OBO) Flow - Databricks & Snowflake

 > ⚠️ **EXPERIMENTAL - NOT FOR PRODUCTION USE**
 > This is a demonstration application for OAuth 2.0 On-Behalf-Of flow.
 Use at your own risk.

 ## Overview

-This application demonstrates the **OAuth 2.0 On-Behalf-Of (OBO) flow** with Microsoft Entra ID for Databricks access.
-In this flow, a middle-tier service exchanges a user's token for another token to access Databricks APIs on behalf of the user.
+This application demonstrates the **OAuth 2.0 On-Behalf-Of (OBO) flow** with Microsoft Entra ID for accessing **Databricks** and **Snowflake** APIs.
+In this flow, a middle-tier service exchanges a user's token for service-specific tokens to access APIs on behalf of the user.

 ### Key Features

-- ✅ **OBO Token Exchange**: Middle-tier exchanges user token for Databricks access
+- ✅ **OBO Token Exchange**: Middle-tier exchanges user token for Databricks & Snowflake access
-- ✅ **Direct API Access**: Token works directly with Databricks (no /oidc/v1/token exchange)
+- ✅ **Direct API Access**: Tokens work directly with service APIs (no additional exchange)
+- ✅ **Multi-Service Support**: Access both Databricks and Snowflake in the same session
 - ✅ **User Context Preservation**: Maintains user identity through token delegation
 - ✅ **MSAL Integration**: Uses Microsoft Authentication Library for Python
 - ✅ **PKCE Support**: Implements Proof Key for Code Exchange for security
-- ✅ **SQL Execution**: Run SQL queries with OBO token
+- ✅ **Databricks SQL**: Execute SQL queries on Databricks with OBO token
-- ✅ **AI Assistant**: Interact with Databricks Genie using OBO token
+- ✅ **Snowflake SQL**: Execute SQL queries on Snowflake with role-based access
+- ✅ **Role-Based Authentication**: Embed Snowflake roles in token scope

 ## Architecture